 We spent the afternoon going into the various shops and just walking around sightseeing.
 It was quite relaxing and fun.
 When we got back to the hotel, we decided to open one of the bottles of wine I had brought – a delicious bottle of Cyrus.
-We needed wine glasses and a cork screw, so I called the front desk.
-Well, it took them a ridiculous amount of time to bring these to us.
-It must have been over thirty minutes because I fell asleep before they arrived.
+We needed wine glasses and a corkscrew, so I called the front desk.
+Well, I fell asleep before they could bring it to us.

 We then got ready for brunch.
 Each Sunday, they have an all you can eat (and drink) brunch in the Crown Room.
 We made reservations the night before.
 There was so much food and so many different selections.
 I had to come up with a plan before I began eating.
 My plan started with one rule – each time I got a new plate of food I had to get another drink.
 They had various drinks to choose from, but the bloody marys and the mimosas seemed to be the most popular.
 Our waitress took our drink order and brought us our cocktails.